 The final part of the Tolmin Gorge trail takes you across the dizziness inducing Devils Bridge.
 If you dare, have a look down to the river – the view is just incredible!
 By the way, the name Devils Bridge is quite common in Slovenia: Bridges that leading over a dangerous narrow hollow bear that name.

-How to get to Tolmin Gorge
+How to get to Tolmin Gorge?

 The parking slot is located just next to the entrance and the Gorge can be easily reached from the town Tolmin (5 Minutes by car).
-In July/August a shuttle service Tolmin – Tolmin Gorge is arranged.
+In July/August a shuttle service from Tolmin town – Tolmin Gorge is arranged.

 Duration: All in all the 2 km long hike takes around 1 hour plus, depending on your level of fitness and how many stops you take.
 Actually plan longer, there are plenty of photo opportunities.